 "Employer" would be broadly defined to mean any person employing another under any appointment or contract of hire, and to include the state, political subdivisions and municipalities.

 These changes were proposed as part of AB 3081 which then-Governor Jerry Brown vetoed in 2018.

-Status: Passed the Assembly with some bi-partisan support and has passed the Senate Judiciary and Labor Committees and is pending in the Senate Appropriations Committee.
+Status: Passed the Assembly with some bi-partisan support and is pending in the Senate.